NicolasRitouet/koa2-boilerplate-native/README.md

 # koa2 boilerplate (native async/await flavor)

-> Yet another koa2 boilerplate with native async/await using node 7 (nightly build at the moment)
+> Yet another koa2 boilerplate with native async/await using node 7

 :warning: async/await is still experimental, available under `harmony-async-await` flag.

 ## Prerequisites

-Async/await is available under the harmony flag with **node 7**.
+Async/await is only available under the harmony flag with **node 7**.
 This allows us to run koa2 without babel.

 ### Install node 7 using nvm
 ```
-NVM_NODEJS_ORG_MIRROR=https://nodejs.org/download/test
 nvm install 7
 ```

 ### Manual installation using binary
-[Download](https://nodejs.org/download/test/) latest binary of node 7.
+[Download](https://nodejs.org/en/) latest binary of node 7.

-Node 7 should be released [on the 25th of October](https://github.com/nodejs/node/issues/7904).
+<del>Node 7 should be released [on the 25th of October](https://github.com/nodejs/node/issues/7904).</del>
+Node 7 has been released :tada:

 ## Getting Started